Matthew Kacsmaryk: Federal judicial service

 On September 7, 2017, President Donald Trump nominated Kacsmaryk to serve as a United States district judge of the United States District Court for the Northern District of Texas, to the seat vacated by judge Mary Lou Robinson, who assumed senior status on February 3, 2016.
 On December 13, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
 On January 3, 2018, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, Trump announced his intent to renominate Kacsmaryk to a federal judgeship.
 On January 8, 2018, his renomination was sent to the Senate.
 On January 18, 2018, his nomination was reported out of committee by an 11–10 vote.

-The American Bar Association rated Kacsmaryk "qualified" for the nomination, which is the association's second-highest ranking, below "well qualified”.
-However, Senate Democrats and a number of LGBT advocacy groups opposed his nomination due to his writings and comments on LGBT rights and women's contraceptive rights.
+The American Bar Association's Standing Committee on the Federal Judiciary rated Kacsmaryk "qualified" for the federal district bench (this is below the ABA's rating of "well qualified” but above its rating of "not qualified").
+Senate Democrats and LGBT advocacy groups opposed his nomination due to his writings and comments on LGBT rights and women's right to contraception.
 He has worked on cases opposing certain LGBT protections in housing, employment, and health care.
 He has referred to homosexuality as "disordered", and to being transgender as a "delusion" and a "mental disorder".
 He opposed the Roe v.
 Wade Supreme Court ruling that had legalized abortion in the United States.

 On January 3, 2019, his nomination was returned to Trump under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, Trump announced his intent to renominate Kacsmaryk for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
-On June 18, 2019, the Senate voted 52–44 to invoke cloture on his nomination.
+On June 18, 2019, the Senate invoked cloture on his nomination by a 52–44 vote.
 On June 19, 2019, his nomination was confirmed by a 52–46 vote.
 He received his judicial commission on June 21, 2019.

 Kacsmaryk serves the Amarillo division of the United States District Court for the Northern District of Texas, which encompasses 26 counties in the Texas Panhandle.